KxSystems/docs-v1/docs/ref/card.md

 </tbody>
 </table>

-If not set, `LINES COLUMNS` default to 25 80 for console, and 36 2000 for Web. `\c` clamps to range 10…2000 for both inputs.
+If not set, `LINES COLUMNS` default to 25 80 for console, and 36 2000 for Web. `\c` [clamps](https://en.wikipedia.org/wiki/Clamping_(graphics) "wikipedia definition") to range 10…2000 for both inputs.

 Ensure `LINES` and `COLUMNS` are exported.
 In Bash
 ```bash